📚 About Me

 Responsibilities include:

-• Taught advanced courses in network engineering
+• Taught graduate courses in wireless networking

 • Conducted research on uncertainty quantification in AI and complex network optimization